Introducing Polycystic Ovary Syndrome

 Every month, your ovaries develop small fluid-filled sacs (follicles) that start to develop an egg for fertilisation.
 One of these follicles eventually releases the egg, which is called ovulation.
 With PCOS, some follicles don’t fully mature or release an egg, so these follicles remain on their ovaries.
 The word “polycystic” actually means “many cysts.”

-Ok got it - so what causes it?
+Ok got it - so what causes PCOS?

 The exact cause of PCOS isn’t known.
 Annoying right?
-Signs and symptoms of PCOS often develop around the time of your first period.
+Symptoms and signs of PCOS often develop around the time of your first period.
 Others only discover they have PCOS after they’ve gained a lot of weight or they’ve had trouble getting pregnant.

 - Excess insulin.
 Insulin is the hormone that regulates your sugar and energy supply in the pancreas.
 If your cells become resistant to the action of insulin, then your blood sugar levels can rise and your body might produce more insulin.This excess insulin might increase androgen production, causing difficulty with ovulation.